-An ESA gives parents the choice to customize their child’s education and unique needs regardless of income, location, cost, special needs, or other barriers currently preventing choice.
+An ESA gives parents the choice to customize their child’s education and respond to their unique needs regardless of income, location, cost, special needs, or other barriers currently preventing choice.
 The funding goes to the parents for approved educational expenditures such as tuition, tutoring, therapies, or online learning.

 Why is an ESA needed in Iowa?